PAMP (company): Minting

-PAMP was the first refiner in the world to introduce a wide variety of decorative designs on the reverse side of its ingots, also known as 'small bars'.
-Today, the company accounts for more than half of the world market for gold bullion bars weighing less than 50-grams.
-The Lady Fortuna (Roman goddess of fortune) design is the first decorative motif to ever decorate precious metals bullion.
-The company also designs and produces commemorative coins and medals to mark historical or significant events.
-It produces, under license, proprietary collections for brands such as Sanrio's 'Hello Kitty', Iconic Brand Group's 'Peanuts' and international organizations such as UNESCO.
-It also supplies coin and medal blanks to leading government mints and banking institutions internationally.
-PAMP also manufactures minted gold bars that incorporate fashion, pop culture, nature derived motifs on their reverse sides.

-PAMP's ingots and coins are sold widely around the world, even in such places as Harrods, which offers PAMP's minted products to its customers at its bank in its London flagship store.
+PAMP's ingots and coins are sold widely around the world.
+Harrods stocks them at its bank (at its London flagship store), and even Costco has them on offer, albeit intermittently.

-Semi-Fabricated Products

-The refinery produces a wide range of karat gold alloys for the fine watch and jewelry industries.
-Wires, plates, rods, strips and grains also serve a wide range of industries.

 Financial Services

 PAMP complements its physical precious metal offerings with specialized financial services of other MKS group companies.
 Such instruments include options, forwards, purity and location swaps as well as trading services.

 PAMP has supplied precious metal materials to the Royal Canadian Mint.

 Online Services

 PAMP re-launched their online service Gold Avenue (Goldavenue SA) in 2018.
 Gold Avenue is the official online retailer of MKS PAMP GROUP.
 The service allows to buy, store, manage and sell precious metals (gold, silver, platinum and palladium) online, providing free storage (up to value of 10.000 CHF) and shipping within Europe.

 MMTC-PAMP

-Incorporated in India on 18 January 2008, MMTC-PAMP India Pvt.
-Ltd. is a joint venture between PAMP SA, Switzerland and MMTC Limited, a Government of India Undertaking.
-MMTC Limited is India's largest public sector trading organisation, engaged in the trading of several products including precious metals.
-It is India's single largest bullion trader.

-The company operates a precious metals refinery and mint in Mewat, in the state of Haryana.
-With an investment of over Rs 2,200 million, MMTC PAMP has an annual refining capacity of 100 tons of gold, 600 tons of silver and mints 2.75 million pieces.

 MMTC-PAMP India produces a wide range of products and has obtained the license for minting the Sovereign for The Royal Mint.

 MMTC-PAMP has been awarded "Best Refinery" in 2013 and 2014 at the India International Bullion Summit in Mumbai.